Q. Who can join the Downingtown Mountain Biking Team?

 Q. How is this going to help me in the future?

-A. First of all, you can mountain bike most of your life and exploring great trails with friends on weekends is a lot more realistic than continuing to play other scholastic sports after high school.
+A. Mountain biking is a sport you can enjoy for most of your life, and exploring great trails with friends on weekends is a lot more realistic than continuing to play other scholastic sports after high school.
 Many colleges have mountain biking teams and you can compete at a collegiate level and, even better, Teen Trail Corps Initiative is an excellent addition to your college application.

 Q. What is Teen Trail Corps Initiative?